-We generate a significant amount of our revenue in the U.S., Japan, Germany, France, the United Kingdom, Canada, Italy, South Korea, Australia and Belgium.
+We generate a significant amount of our revenue in the U.S., Japan, Germany, the United Kingdom and France.
 Included in the overall increase in revenue were impacts associated with foreign currency.
-Our revenue benefited from foreign exchange rate changes during fiscal 2011, as compared to fiscal 2010.
-Had applicable exchange rates from fiscal 2010 been in effect during fiscal 2011 and had we excluded foreign exchange hedge gains and losses from fiscal 2011, ("on a constant currency basis"), net revenue would have increased 13% compared to the prior fiscal year.
-Operating expenses during fiscal year 2011 increased 2% compared to the prior fiscal year as reported and increased 3% on a constant currency basis.
-Changes in the value of the U.S. dollar may have a significant effect on net revenue, operating expenses and income from operations in future periods.
+Our revenue benefited from foreign exchange rate changes during fiscal 2012, as compared to fiscal 2011.
+Had applicable exchange rates from fiscal 2011 been in effect during fiscal 2012 and had we excluded foreign exchange hedge gains and losses from fiscal 2012, ("on a constant currency basis"), net revenue would have increased 12% compared to the prior fiscal year.
+During fiscal 2012, total spend, defined as cost of revenue plus operating expenses, increased 11% compared to the prior fiscal year as reported and increased 13% on a constant currency basis.
+Changes in the value of the U.S. dollar may have a significant effect on net revenue, total spend and income from operations in future periods.
 We use foreign currency contracts to reduce the exchange rate effect on a portion of the net revenue of certain anticipated transactions, but do not attempt to completely mitigate the impact of fluctuation of such foreign currency against the U.S. dollar.

 We rely significantly upon major distributors and resellers in both the U.S. and international regions, including Tech Data Corporation and its global affiliates (collectively, "Tech Data").
-Tech Data accounted for 16% and 14% of our consolidated net revenue during fiscal year 2011 and 2010, respectively.
+Tech Data accounted for 17% and 16% of our consolidated net revenue during fiscal year 2012 and 2011, respectively.
+On October 27, 2011, Tech Data purchased certain assets of Mensch und Maschine Software ("MuM"), which has been a distributor of our products in Europe.
+The acquisition concentrates additional sales through Tech Data, which on a consolidated basis would have accounted for 21% and 22% of our net revenue for fiscal years 2012 and 2011, respectively, if the acquisition had taken place at the beginning of fiscal 2011.
 We believe our business is not substantially dependent on Tech Data.
-Our actual customers through Tech Data are the resellers and end users who purchase our software licenses and services.
-Should any of the agreements between us and Tech Data be terminated for any reason, we believe that arrangements could be made so that the resellers and end users who currently purchase our products through Tech Data would be able to continue to do so under substantially the same terms from one of our many other distributors without substantial disruption to us.
+Our customers through Tech Data are the resellers and end users who purchase our software licenses and services.
+Should any of the agreements between us and Tech Data be terminated for any reason, we believe the resellers and end users who currently purchase our products through Tech Data would be able to continue to do so under substantially the same terms from one of our many other distributors without substantial disruption to our revenue.

-Our primary goals for fiscal 2012 are to grow revenue and improve operating margin percentage by delivering our market-leading products and solutions to our customers and investing in product functionality and new product lines, including Suites offerings.
+Our primary goals for fiscal 2013 are to grow revenue and improve our operating margin percentage by delivering our market-leading products and solutions to our customers and investing in product functionality and new product lines, including suites offerings.
 However, there can be no assurance that we will achieve our financial goals and improve our financial results.
+Additionally, we believe that unemployment rates and the availability of credit to major industries we serve are important indicators for our business; if global economic conditions deteriorate we may not achieve our financial goals.